augustindelecluse/composite_structure/README.md

 Where `instance_file` is the path to the instance file and `solution_file` is the path to the solution file.

+The script also accepts the optional command `--verbose` for a detailed output.

 ### Format of the Instance File

 The input file must be in .dzn format and must contain the following elements: